ENDURANCE ADVENTURE: MOROCCO FAQS

-We will be traveling in well-maintained 4×4 vehicles with professional drivers.
+We will be traveling in well-maintained 4×4 vehicles (Toyota Land Cruisers) with professional drivers.

 Is it safe?

 Very.
 Morocco is an extremely welcoming and friendly place, and one of the most relaxed and accepting Islamic countries in the world.
-As long as you exercise the same common sense you’d use anywhere (ie don’t flash lots of cash or expensive items in tourist areas), you’ll be fine.
+As long as you exercise the same common sense you’d use anywhere (ie don’t flash lots of cash or expensive items while wandering around the city), you’ll be fine.
 Hospitality is king in Morocco; our local team has worked with us for many years and they take the utmost care of our runners belongings and well-being.

 What should I pack?

-Packing light will make everything easier for you, but there are some key things to bring along, Several sets of running clothes, trail running shoes, a few sets of non-running clothes, flip flops, one warm jacket, sunglasses, sunblock, reading material and a CAMERA are all recommended.
+Packing light will make everything easier for you, but there are some key things to bring along, Several sets of running clothes, trail running shoes, a few sets of non-running clothes, flip flops, one warm jacket, rain gear, sunglasses, sunblock, reading material and a CAMERA are all recommended.
 A hydration pack is required.
 Conservative dress for both men and women is respectful and encouraged; a detailed packing list will be provided after you sign up!

 Is alcohol allowed?